 Read more: HGV Driving Hours

-Why Is It Important to Have a Digital Resource to Help Track Employee Driving Hours?
+Why Is It Important to Have a Digital Timesheet to Help Track Employee Driving Hours?

 Tracking time allows you to calculate workers’ pay and have accurate records of business trips.
 However, using paper-based timesheets is not the most efficient way to track employee work hours.
 A digital timesheet tool such as Vimcar’s Fleet Geo software provides the most efficient way to keep track of time in your fleet.
 Here are some benefits of using a digital timesheet template: